Chapter 3: Evolution of Tone Generator Systems and Approaches to Music Production - Yamaha USA

 SY77

-Spurred on by development of the FM tone generator, Yamaha transitioned its synthesizers to digital technologies during the 1980s, and thanks also to advances in integrated circuits, we released products with a diverse array of new functions.
-One part of this approach involved the development of technologies that would allow digital recordings of the actual sounds of acoustic instruments—commonly referred to as "samples"—to be used as the tone generator.
+Spurred on by development of the FM tone generator, Yamaha transitioned its synthesizers to digital technologies during the 1980s.
+Thanks to advances in integrated circuits, we released products with a diverse array of new functions.
+One part of this approach involved the development of technologies that allowed digital recordings of the actual sounds of acoustic instruments—commonly referred to as "samples"—to be used as the tone generator.
 Drums, percussion, effect noises, and other similar sounds are relatively short, making them ideal for sampling; furthermore, very little adjustment of pitch or timbre is required when these recordings are played back.
 As such, sampling technology can be applied to easily recreate the sounds of these and other acoustic instruments.
-For this reason, various different instrument manufacturers began to use sampling-based tone generation—also known as Pulse Code Modulation (PCM)—in drum machines and other similar products during the eighties.
+For this reason, various instrument manufacturers began to use sampling-based tone generation—also known as Pulse Code Modulation (PCM)—in drum machines and other similar products during the eighties.
 Here at Yamaha, we call this type of engine the Advanced Wave Memory (AWM) tone generator.

-Yet this type of tone generator was not limited to drum sounds: it could also replay samples recorded from pianos, guitars, and other instruments with longer decay times, as well as the sustained sounds of organs and the like.
-That said, their main mode of use was as a sampler—that is, a device that replays recorded instrument sounds as–is—and they were not used in synthesizers to actually create sound.
-Many challenges still needed to be overcome before the Advanced Wave Memory (AWM) tone generator could also function effectively as a synth engine that allowed sounds to be designed in a creative fashion, or as part of a highly expressive instrument for live performance.
+Yet this type of tone generator was not limited to drum sounds: it could also replay samples recorded from pianos, guitars, and other instruments with longer decay times, as well as the sustained sounds of organs and other keyboard instruments.
+That said, their main mode of use was as a sampler—that is, a device that replays recorded instrument sounds.
+At that time, they were not used in synthesizers to actually create sound.
+Many challenges still needed to be overcome before the Advanced Wave Memory (AWM) tone generator could effectively function as a synth engine, or as part of a highly expressive instrument for live performance.

 One particularly difficult task was the development of digital filters that could behave in the same way as those featured in analog synthesizers.
-Although the theoretical mathematical formulae that described how these devices operated were certainly well understood at the time, when replicated inside a digital circuit their behavior was much less smooth than that of the analog filter.
+Although the mathematical formulas describing these devices were well understood at the time, their behavior in a digital circuit was far less smooth than that of an analog filter.
 Developers found it especially difficult to give character to "resonance," a highly distinctive feature of the analog synth.
-Other instrument manufacturers had already released synthesizers featuring digital filters, but the majority fell short of the mark.
-Many did not feature resonance at all, while others attempted to simulate this unique filter behavior in an artificial manner.
+Other instrument manufacturers had already released synthesizers featuring digital filters, but the majority fell short.
+Many didn’t feature resonance at all, while others attempted to simulate this unique filter behavior in an artificial manner.

 Image of SY77 catalog and SY77 owner's manual